Bhuvanlakhera23/Pal2-AI-Based-Pet/README.md

 🔄 Hot Reload: AIML files update without restarting.

-🖥️ Lightweight: TTS runs without GPU, use GPU for faster responses.
+🖥️ Lightweight: TTS runs without a GPU; use a GPU for faster responses.

 🚀 Setup
 1) Clone the repo: